 PERFECT YOUR CRAFT

 It goes without saying that the first step new writers should take is to perfect their craft.
-I recently delivered a lecture at Trinity University with my best writing advice here: The Science of Story.
+I recently delivered a master class for YA Thriller Con my best writing advice here: Master Class with Eva Pohler.

 One of my favorite books written on the craft of writing is an oldie but goodie: John Gardner's The Art of Fiction.

 Once you've perfected your manuscript to the best of your abilities, you should hire a professional editor--not a copy or line editor, who will basically proofread your work, line by line, but a developmental editor.
 A developmental editor (also known as content editor) will help you with the "big picture" issues, such as character development, plot problems, and your use of dialogue.

 Back when I first started writing, hiring a developmental editor wasn't in my budget, so I swapped manuscripts with cirtique partners.
 Some advice was helpful and some wasn't, but it was a start.
 Eventually, I managed to find a developmental editor who agreed to edit the first fifty pages of my manuscript for $300.
 I later took a course from her through the Writer's League of Texas that was worth its weight in gold.
 I highly recommend Sara Kocek and her team at Yellow Bird Editors.